Interview with Maryam Mazraei – Importance, Roles & Challenges of a Creative Director in a Fashion E-commerce Startup

 Maryam: RELLA is a lifestyle brand designed for the modern man.
 We started from humble beginnings but we are not short on ambition.
 We strive for organic growth within our organization by investing in people and extending our product lines.

 Our mission is to be completely organic in the foreseeable future.
 Until such times we are using grade A cotton (cotton with minor usage of chemicals), which is frankly already better than what most of our fellow peers in the industry are currently using.
 In line with our vision, all our packaging, swing tags and business cards are made from eco materials.

-You can check making of this Ad here
+You can check the making of this Ad here

 Pulkit: What’s your educational background?